tjwodud04/Books-and-other-stuffs/README.md

-This repository is trace of my studies
+This repository is traces of my studies.
 (Creating this repo 2017 and actively committing since 2019)